0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 The first step of interacting with a wallet involves presenting a zk request.
 In this tutorial, we will explain the difference between two types of zk requests: **Basic Auth Request** and **Query-based Request**.

-A Basic Auth Request allow to design a minimal identifier request to the user.
+A Basic Auth Request allows to design a minimal identifier request to the user.
 As a response to that, the user will share a proof that he/she is the owner of that identifier.

-A Query-based Request allow to design a more complex query request to the user.
+A Query-based Request allows to design a more complex query request to the user.
 As a response to that, the user will share a proof that he/she owns a claim that satisfies the properties defined inside the query.

 ## Basic Auth Request